tcx4c70/coc-csharp/README.md

 1. Install [coc.nvim](https://github.com/neoclide/coc.nvim)
 2. Install [.NET SDK](https://dotnet.microsoft.com/download)
-3. Install Roslyn language server
+3. Install Roslyn language server (Optional.
+If you don't specify the path via `csharp.server.path`, the extension will try to download the language server automatically)
     1. Navigate to [this feed](https://dev.azure.com/azure-public/vside/_artifacts/feed/vs-impl), search for `Microsoft.CodeAnalysis.LanguageServer` and download the version matching your OS and architecture.
     2. Unzip the downloaded `.nupkg`
     3. (Optional) Copy the contents of `<zip_root>/content/LanguageServer/<your_arch>` to a directory of your choice